How To Defend Against Sun Damage

 Protect Your Children

-Seeing your Primary Care Provider at least once a year for a routine check-up is an essential part of maintaining your skin health; early detection of skin cancer saves lives.
-Contact your Primary Care Provider if you notice any of the following changes to your skin, such as:
+Seeing your Primary Care Provider at least once a year for a routine check-up is an essential part of maintaining your skin health, because early detection of skin cancer saves lives.

-• New moles.

-• Change in size, shape, or color of existing moles.

-• A mole that looks different than other moles on your body.

-• Swelling or redness on or around moles.

-• Bumpy, rough, bleeding, or pussy moles.

-• Pigment that lies outside the mole’s border.

-• A sore on your skin that isn’t healing.

 In addition to your annual appointment, check yourself from head to toe once a month to monitor any changes to your skin.
+Remember that skin doesn’t have to be directly exposed to the sun to incur damage, so be sure to check hard-to-see areas regularly as well.

+• New moles

+• Change in size, shape, or color of existing moles

+• A mole that looks different than other moles on your body

+• Swelling or redness on or around moles

+• Bumpy, rough, bleeding, or pussy moles

+• Pigment that lies outside the mole’s border

+• A sore on your skin that isn’t healing

-If you do notice changes, contact your Primary Care Provider right away.
-A great way to determine if a mole is irregular or may be cancerous is to assess it based on the ABCDE rule.
+A great way to determine if a mole is irregular or may be cancerous is to assess it based on the ABCDE rule:

 • Asymmetry: The shape of your mole is not symmetrical.